WLAN-Pi/.github/contributing.md

 Maintainers need to do the following to push out a release:

 * Switch to the `main` branch and make sure it's up to date.
 * Update the version info in `debian/changelog` which will trigger a workflow on push to build and deploy a new version of the package to packagecloud.
+This CI will also check that the Python package version (`<package>/__version__.py`) aligns with the Debian package version (`debian/changelog`).
-* Update release notes
+* Update release notes accordingly

 ## Resources